 Volvo, prior to the sale to its current Chinese owner, uses the same method across the board.
 We used a model with a hidden key hole and have another video replacing the battery in the key fob.

-We now have eight videos demonstrating the manufacturers’ three back-up entry and start options.
+We now have nine videos demonstrating the manufacturers’ three back-up entry and start options.
 We have an Audi hidden key hole on a Q7 and demonstrated Volkswagen’s version as well.
 We’ve replaced the battery in the key fob in several different fob styles.

 Replacing the Remote or Fob or Smart Key Battery